-17 Things to Keep Your Cat Occupied While You Work From Home
+17 Things to Keep Your Cat Busy While You (Try to) Work From Home

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

-Let's be clear: we love our cats.
+Let's be clear: We love our cats.
 They are our best friends, a source of comfort in times of stress, hilarious hams when they want attention... and also giant pains in the butt since we've been working from home!

 They're awesome right up until a conference call starts, or we're working on a deadline.
 And then all of a sudden, they're laying across our laptops, biting our ankles or howling for attention.
 So we went hunting for solutions to occupy them while we're working, like tunnels and wand toys, cat loungers and trees, and even the old standby, cat nip.
 Something's gotta work, right?!